 "But the challenge will be to build on that."

-The Reform Party boosted its numbers in the 1997 election that followed, becoming the Official Opposition.
+The Reform Party boosted its numbers in the election that followed, in 1997, and became the Official Opposition.